|

 1.

-See the Comment on the different editions: the original of this passage is in the Taiyin Daquanji reprinted in QQJC Vol. I, pp. 70 - 71.
+See the Comment on the different editions; in the older edition of QQJC I the original of this passage was on pp. 70-71).
 It is here modified from the rough translation I made in the 1970s of the nearly identical passage as reprinted in QFTGYY, pp. 74 - 75.
 It should be noted that the meaning of a number of passages still elude me.

 (Return)

-2. See comments concerning the structure of the original text.
-(Return)
+See comments concerning the structure of the original text.

 Return to Taiyin Daquanji